-If you’re planning to start collecting Social Security soon, you may now have to wait a bit longer to reach full retirement age (FRA).
+If you’re planning to start collecting Social Security soon, you’ll have to wait a bit longer in 2018 to reach full retirement age (FRA).

-The arrival of 2017 brought with it several changes on the Social Security front.
-Among the biggest was the start of a planned hike in the FRA.
+The arrival of 2018 will bring with it several changes on the Social Security front.

-The Social Security Administration Amendments of 1983 signed by President Reagan call for the FRA to ‘increase by 2 months a year for persons reaching age 62 in 2017-22,’ further noting that it ‘will be fixed at age 67 for those reaching age 62 after 2022.’
+The Social Security Administration Amendments of 1983 signed by President Reagan call for the FRA to “increase by two months a year for persons reaching age 62 in 2017-22,” further noting that it “will be fixed at age 67 for those reaching age 62 after 2022.”

 Here’s a chart from the Social Security Administration that lays it all out:

 This slow increase in the full retirement age presents a challenge now that Americans are living longer and saving less.

 Sadly, more than 56% of us have less than $1,000 saved, and half of us live paycheck to paycheck.